Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-To-HDRP.md

 ## Adjusting lighting

 HDRP uses [physical Light units](Physical-Light-Units.md) to control the intensity of Lights.
-These units do not match the arbitrary units that the Built-in render pipeline uses.
+These units don't match the arbitrary units that the Built-in render pipeline uses.

 For light intensity units, directional Lights use [Lux](Physical-Light-Units.md#Lux) and all other Lights can use [Lumen](Physical-Light-Units.md#Lumen), [Candela](Physical-Light-Units.md#Candela), [EV](Physical-Light-Units.md#EV), or simulate Lux at a certain distance.